-SCREEN: MS2 acquisition is being set.

-SCREEN: Inclusion mass list is being used.
+SCREEN: MS2 acquisition parameters and inclusion mass list are being checked.

-Create the analysis sequence queue in MS software in positive mode and wait for the sample acquisition to be triggered by a contact closure signal coming from the direct infusion robot for each sample [1].
+Create the analysis sequence queue in Xcalibur software in positive mode and trigger it.
+Then, create the sequence in ChipSoft software and start the analysis.
+Wait for the sample acquisition to be triggered by a contact closure signal coming from the direct infusion robot for each sample [1].

+SCREEN: Sequence queue is being created in positive mode in Xcalibur and triggered.

-SCREEN: Sequence queue is being created in positive mode.
+SCREEN: Sequence queue is being created in positive mode in ChipSoft and started.

-When positive mode analysis is complete, create the sequence queue for the direct infusion robot in negative mode while setting up the analysis sequence queue in MS software in negative mode [1].
+When positive mode analysis is complete, create the analysis sequence queue in Xcalibur software in negative mode and trigger it.
+Then, create the sequence in ChipSoft software and start the analysis.
+Wait for the sample acquisition to be triggered by a contact closure signal coming from the direct infusion robot for each sample [1].

 SCREEN: Sequence queue is being created in negative mode.

+SCREEN: Sequence queue is being created in negative mode in ChipSoft and started.

 Protocol Script Questions